Efraím Cardozo

-Efraím Cardozo (1906–1973) was a Paraguayan politician and historian.
+Efraím Cardozo (16 October 1906 – 10 April 1973) was a Paraguayan politician and historian.

 Childhood and studies

 Born in Villarrica, Paraguay, he was a son of a teacher and bureaucrat guaireño Ramon Indalecio Cardozo and Juana Sosa.
 His father was involved in the educational reform of 1924.
-He grew up in an educational household which marked his later life as a journalist and historian.
+He grew up in an enriching household which marked his later life as a journalist and historian.
 He married Hilda Clara Saguier Aceval.

-In 1921, he joined the National College of Asuncion where in 1925 became to preside over the Student Center and ran magazine "Ariel" along with Juan Esteban Carrón.
+In 1921, he joined the Universidad Nacional de Asunción where in 1925 became to preside over the Student Center and ran the magazine "Ariel" along with Juan Esteban Carrón.
 He finished high school with relevant qualifications and began his studies in advocacy in the institution from which also his mother had graduated.
 His doctoral thesis was on "The Chaco in the Viceroyalty of River Plate."

-Within a few years, his name was known in the intellectual and journalistic fields.
-Amateur for historical research harvested a deep knowledge of the troubled past Paraguay.
-His academic activity was fruitful.
-He practiced professorship at the National University, Catholic University and high schools in San Jose and Teresiano.
+He then was a professor at the Catholic University and at the San José and Teresiano high schools.